public-transport/gtfs-utils/readme.md

 ### data-source-agnostic

 `gtfs-utils` does not make assumptions about where you read the GTFS data from.
-Although it has a built-in tool to read CSV from files on disk, anything is possible: in-memory buffers, streaming HTTP, [dat](https://dat.foundation), etc.
+Although it has a built-in tool to read CSV from files on disk, anything is possible: in-memory [buffers](https://nodejs.org/api/buffer.html), streaming HTTP, [dat](https://dat.foundation)/[IPFS](https://ipfs.io), etc.

 There are too many half-done, slightly opinionated GTFS processing tools out there, so `gtfs-utils` tries to be as universal as possible.